 Yes, it doesn’t have the best reputation out there and is not a writing-specific site.
 But, Craigslist is a great way to start.
 It takes a decent amount of digging to find a decent gig, but there are some freelance writer jobs to bid on.
 The benefit is that the expectations there are lower and as a beginner, you can build your portfolio on these projects.
 And you’ll learn more about pitching and time management.

 This is another appropriate place to start.
 It is free to use and there is no registration fee.
-To access freelance writing opportunities, you need to set the account, pass the grammar and formatting test, and provide a sample essay.
+To access freelance writing opportunities, you need to set an account, pass the grammar and formatting test, and provide a sample essay.
 After that, you are good to go.
 There is also an option to upload certifications and qualification documents, so your resume looks more professional.

 It is one of the well-known and reliable freelance writing websites for beginners.
 You’ll need to create an account and write two test texts.
 Do not worry; they are about 250 words each.
 Now you can apply to gigs and look for customers.
 There is an internal rating system, so the better your content is, the more you earn.
 Everyone starts as a Standard writer and works their way up to Elite.